lisp-mirror/trivial-utilities/CONTRIBUTING.md

 Although I now develop for many years with Common Lisp, I'm still learning - and will hopefully never stop.
 So if you would like to show me how to improve the code, please feel free to fork or send me a message.

-If you open a Pull Request, others will also benefit from your work.
+If you open a Merge Request, others will also benefit from your work.

 ## Reporting Bugs